 Origami secures multiple UK trials to develop local energy services

-Origami, the platform provider for energy markets, has announced plans to develop its technology to support delivery of locational-based energy services.
+Origami, the platform provider for energy markets, has announced plans to develop its technology to support the delivery of locational-based energy services.

 Driven by the shift to decentralised energy, the industry is moving to new distribution models, replacing DNOs (distribution network operators) with DSOs (distributed system operators) who will take a more active role in managing local energy production and use.